 Seven New Zealand women, on average, will hear the news today that they have breast cancer.
 Most will survive five years or longer if the cancer is detected early enough but tragically, more than 600 women die of the disease every year. —NZ Breast Cancer Foundation

 Cancer is caused when some of the cells in our body get out of control.
 These ‘cancerous' cells keep multiplying, forming a lump called a tumour that can spread to surrounding tissue, such as the breasts, and cause damage.

 The causes of breast cancer are not clear, so there is no certain way to prevent it.
 There are some clues, or risk factors, about who is more likely to develop the disease.

 The most important risk factors are:

-- sex – women are much more likely to get breast cancer than men
+- gender – women are much more likely to get breast cancer than men

 - age – a woman's chances of developing breast cancer increase as she gets older